Boeing to delay 777X again as it posts record annual loss

 Demand from China has been curbed, too, by years of trade tensions between Washington and Beijing, though industry sources have expressed cautious hope for a revived deal with U.S. President Joe Biden in office, following a pattern of government-brokered Chinese jet orders coinciding with transfers of power or diplomatic resets.

+Calhoun, Boeing’s CEO, also told CNBC he was “optimistic” about new big plane orders from China.

-But they cautioned that demand remains thin despite Chinese traffic rebounding more quickly than elsewhere.
+But industry sources have cautioned that demand remains thin despite Chinese traffic rebounding more quickly than elsewhere.

 Boeing unveiled $8.3 billion in operating charges on Wednesday, including a $468 million charge for abnormal 737 production costs, $275 million over KC-46 aerial refueling tanker production issues, and $744 million linked to its 737 MAX settlement with the U.S. Department of Justice over a fraud conspiracy charge.